kilfour/QuickMGenerate/README.md

 ### Generating Trees.
 Trees are a special kind of hierarchy and care needs to be taken to avoid recursion and such.

-They get their own generator : `MGen.Tree<TBase, TEnd>(int maxDepth, params Type[] derivedTypes)` `TBase` the base type of your tree structure.
+They get their own generator : `MGen.Tree<TBase, TEnd>(int maxDepth, params Type[] derivedTypes)`
+Params explained :
+ - `TBase` : the base type of your tree structure.
-`TEnd` the *leaf* type of your tree structure.
+ - `TEnd` : the *leaf* type of your tree structure.
-derivedTypes : all types that exist in your tree hierarchy, make sure to also include TEnd.
+ - `derivedTypes` : all types that exist in your tree hierarchy, make sure to also include TEnd.

+And then there's maxDepth ...
 maxDepth N means: I want up to N levels of actual structure.
 Once I hit depth N, I must return a Leaf.
 That is: